Rui-San/LAPR2_2023_2024/docs/sprintA/us003/01.requirements-engineering/Readme.md

-# US006 - Create a Task
+# US003 - Register a collaborator

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As an organization employee, I want to create a new task in order to be further published.
+As an HRM, I want to register a collaborator with a job and fundamental characteristics
 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

 >	Each task is characterized by having a unique reference per organization, a designation, an informal and a technical description, an estimated duration and cost, as well as a task category.
+MS has a wide range of employees who carry out the most varied tasks in the context of managing green spaces.
+Some job examples are designer, estimator, gardener, electrician or bricklayer.
+Thus, an employee has a main occupation (job) and a set of skills that enable him to perform/take on certain tasks/responsibilities, for example, driving vehicles of different types (e.g. light, or heavy), operating machines such as backhoes or tractors; tree pruning; application of phytopharmaceuticals.
+Tasks are carried out on an occasional or regular basis in one or more green spaces, for example: tree pruning; installation of an irrigation system; installation of a lighting system.
+Teams are temporary associations of employees who will carry out a set of tasks in one or more green spaces.
+When creating multipurpose teams, the number of members and the set of skills that must be covered are crucial.

 >	As long as it is not published, access to the task is exclusive to the employees of the respective organization.